emsig/empymod/docs/transforms.rst

 --------------------------

-The Fourier transform to obtain the space-time domain impulse response from the complex-valued space-frequency response can be calculated by either a cosine transform with the real values, or a sine transform with the imaginary part,
+The Fourier transform to obtain the space-time domain impulse response from the complex-valued space-frequency response can be computed by either a cosine transform with the real values, or a sine transform with the imaginary part,

 .. math::